 Jackson Hole Mountain Guide’s AIARE Avalanche Rescue is a one-day stand alone course that is intended to be taken on a regular basis in order to keep abreast of best practices in rescue techniques and gear.
 New participants will learn the basics of companion rescue, while return participants will expand their skill set with advanced topics and realistic scenario practice to help improve their skills after the course.
 Each participant will have the opportunity to receive professional coaching their rescue skills and will receive a rescue card acknowledging completion date at course end.

 All Avalanche Rescue courses at the Jackson Hole location utilize a hybrid learning model.
-Your learning starts as soon as you enroll with an online module.
+There will be 1-2 hours of online learning released one week prior to course launch.
 Then, you’ll meet with your instructor at 8 AM the day of the course.
 Venues for these courses include Teton Pass, Togwotee Pass and Grand Teton National Park.

 Learning to negotiate the backcountry takes years of dedication and practice.
 We encourage all backcountry travelers to continue their avalanche education yearly.
 In addition to Avalanche Rescue, we also offer AIARE 1 and AIARE 2 courses as well as a number of camps and clinics that get you into the mountains!

 These courses are conducted entirely in the field.
 The class runs from 8 AM to 4 PM.
 Venues include Teton Pass, Grand Teton National Park and Togwotee Pass.

 - Train backcountry travelers in Avalanche Rescue skills

 - Increase participant likelihood of survival in an avalanche